 Transport of Weapons by an Individual Soldier

 Firearms, ammunition and firearm parts may only be transported in checked baggage.
 Firearms, ammunition and firearm parts are prohibited in carry-on baggage.
-If you have just returned from overseas duty or any assignment where you carried a gun or ammunition, please be sure to double check your belongings, particularly your carry-on bag, to make sure firearms, parts or ammunition are not present.
+If you have just returned from overseas duty or any assignment where you carried a firearm or ammunition, please be sure to double check your belongings, particularly your carry-on bag, to make sure firearms, parts or ammunition are not present.

 - Rules and Regulations about individually transporting firearms or ammunition.

 Sharp Objects and Tools - You may not bring knives and certain tools in your carry-on luggage.
 Tools greater than seven inches are not permitted as a carry-on and all hammers, drills, saws and crowbars are prohibited regardless of length.
-Pointed scissors with a blade greater than four inches is also prohibited as a carry-on.
+Pointed scissors with a blade greater than four inches are also prohibited as a carry-on.
 Pack these items in your checked luggage.
 Please sheath or securely wrap any sharp objects in your checked luggage so that it does not injure baggage handlers and security officers.

-Hazardous Materials: For a list of hazardous materials that are prohibited from the airplane, please visit the Federal Aviation Administration Web site.
+Hazardous Materials: For a list of hazardous materials that are prohibited from the airplane, please visit the Federal Aviation Administration website.

 Accommodations for U.S. Military Personnel